ufal/TrEd/unix_install_pkgs/readme.txt

 RHEL installation required two specific workarounds in the %post scriptlet:
 - A symlink /usr/lib64/libgdbm.so.2 that points to /usr/lib64/libgdbm.so has
   to be created (problems with naming conventions).
-- The Treex::PML CPAN module has to be installed as last and twice.
-The first attempt to install fails, the second succeeds.
-Bug in the Treex::PML release is suspected.
+- The cpanminus module is missing on RHEL, so we use online installation script.
+  It works as follows: 'wget -O - http://cpanmin.us | perl - --no-interactive
+  <module-names> ...'.
+  The wget downloads cpanminus script from it webpage a pass it on to perl.
+  Perl then executes the script to install the modules.
 Furthermore, RHEL rpm package has some dependencies in the Extra Package for Enterprise Linux repository (http://fedoraproject.org/wiki/EPEL).